Octatonic scale: Beta chord

 The beta chord (β chord) is a five-note chord, formed from the first five notes of the alpha chord (integers: 0,3,6,9,11; notes: C♯, E, G, B♭, C♮).
 The beta chord can also occur in its reduced form, that is, limited to the characteristic tones (C♯, E, G, C♮ and C♯, G, C♮).
 Forte number: 5-31B.

 The beta chord may be created from a diminished seventh chord by adding a diminished octave.
 It may be created from a major chord by adding the sharpened root (solfege: in C, di is C♯: C♯, E, G, C♮), or from a diminished triad by adding the root's major 7th (called a diminished major 7th, or C#diminishedMaj7.
 The diminished octave is inverted creates a minor ninth, creating a C(♭9) chord, a sound commonly heard in the V chord during an authentic cadence in a minor key.

 Gamma chord

 The gamma chord (γ chord) is 0,3,6,8,11 (Forte number 5-32A) It is the beta chord with one interval diminished: C♯, E, G, A, C♮.
 It may be considered a major-minor minor seventh chord on A: A, C♮, C♯, E, G. See also: Elektra chord.
 This is also commonly known as the Hendrix chord, or in jazz music as a Dominant 7♯9 chord; the notes in this case creating an A7♯9.

+Hungarian major and Romanian major

+The Hungarian major scale and Romanian major scale are both heptatonic subsets of the octatonic scale with one scale degree removed.
+The Hungarian major scale has the ♭2 degree removed, while the Romanian major scale has the ♭3 degree removed.